The QLD Companion Card: Making Community Access More Inclusive

 - 3 min read

-Here’s everything you need to know about how it works, who it’s for, and how to apply.
+Here is a simple breakdown of how it works, who it is for, and how to apply.

-The Companion Card is a program designed to reduce the cost of community participation for people who need a support person with them.
+The Queensland Companion Card is designed for people with disability who need a support person to attend community activities.

 This means:

-🚍 They can also travel with you on public transport at no charge
+Your companion can travel with you on public transport at no cost

-💬 There are no booking fees for the companion ticket
+No additional booking or entry fees for the companion

-The card is valid for five years and is issued to the person with disability, not the support person.
+The card is issued to the person with disability, not the support worker or carer, and is valid for five years.

 A family member or friend